NORTH OAKLAND DARTING ASSOCIATION, INC

 7. *** SHOOTERS ***

-1. WILL take no more than nine (9) darts warm up before a game.
+1. WILL take no more than nine (9) darts warm up before a game (See ADO Rule 10).
 After the match has begun; be ready and waiting whenever their turn is up.
 Failure to be available may result in a shooter and his/her team losing a turn.
-(5 minute maximum).
+(3 minute maximum - See ADO Rule 20).
 Remember, the final responsibility rests with the shooter.

 2. A turn consists of throwing three darts.
 Players MUST keep their toes behind the hockey line (oche) or they will forfeit the points for their turn.
 If a player raises his hand and arm in the beginning of a throwing motion toward the dartboard the dart counts as thrown.
 The point of the dart must be touching the board to count.
 If a dart's tip does not stick within the scoring area of the board for whatever reason (falling out, knocked out, missing the board) it counts as a thrown dart but does not score.
 A dart which sticks in the back of another also does not score.
 If someone is preparing to shoot and drops a dart while standing at the line, regardless of whether or not the dart falls over the line, the player is allowed to pick up the dart and throw it.
 Do not try to catch bounced out darts...they cannot be rethrown.